 More Vriesea Flaming Sword Info

-The flaming sword houseplant blooms just once and begins to decline.
-But it provides more plants before passing away, small offsets called pups, which can be removed from the mother plant.
+The flaming sword houseplant blooms just once and begins to decline, but it provides more plants before passing away, as small offsets called pups can be removed from the mother plant.
 Sever pups when they are one-half to two-thirds the size of the mother plant.

 Thus, the process begins again.
 In three to five years you can expect blooming bracts on the babies and another round of pups to propagate.